Willow Creek Fishery Area (Waushara County)

 DNR Fisheries Areas

-The vegetative cover is rich with diversity with a large portion being lowland brush and swamp hardwoods to upland forests and grasslands.
-Additionally, many old agricultural fields have been abandoned and are reverting to natural vegetation; others have planted into pine plantations, converted into native prairies, or continued to be farmed in share crop agreements.
-This unique mix of woods, water, and fields provides prime habitat for a variety of game and non-game species as well offering a pleasant satisfaction to all who visit this natural and beautiful area.
+The vegetative cover is diverse, with a large portion being lowland brush and swamp hardwoods to upland forests and grasslands.
+Additionally, many old agricultural fields have been abandoned and are reverting to natural vegetation; others have been planted into pine plantations, converted into native prairies, or continued to be farmed in share crop agreements.
+This unique mix of woods, water, and fields provides prime habitat for a variety of game and non-game species as well as offering pleasant satisfaction to all who visit this natural and beautiful area.

-Willow Creek Fishery Area consists of several parcels that starts south of Wild Rose and end up north and east of Redgranite in Waushara County.
+Willow Creek Fishery Area consists of several parcels that start south of Wild Rose and end up north and east of Redgranite in Waushara County.

 Willow Creek Fishery Area is managed to provide trout fishing opportunities, improve trout habitat, provide hunting and trapping opportunities, and to manage agricultural areas for wildlife habitat.

 Department of Natural Resources

 N2480 Hartman Creek Road